 Previously, he was assistant to former United States National Team defender Fernando Clavijo with the Seattle SeaDogs from 1996-1997.
 Seattle won the Continental Indoor Soccer League title in 1997.

 A Seattle native, Schmetzer was coached by his father, Walt, as a youth.
 His team won seven out of 10 state youth championships.
 He signed with the Sounders’ North American Soccer League franchise following his graduation from Seattle’s Nathan Hale High School in 1980.
 He played three seasons as a midfielder for Seattle before going to Tulsa for the final NASL season in 1984.

 Schmetzer signed with the San Diego Sockers in 1984 and played seven seasons in the Major Indoor Soccer League with San Diego (1984-1988), Tacoma (1988-1990) and St. Louis (1990-1991).
 He was a member of San Diego’s MISL championship teams in 1985, 1986 and 1988.
 He returned to Seattle for the Sounders’ inaugural A-League season in 1994 before completing his playing career with the SeaDogs from 1995-1996.

 In 1985, Schmetzer played on loan to FC Seattle, scoring twice in a 2-1 friendly win over Brazil’s Santos.
 While with Tacoma and FC Seattle, Schmetzer’s teammates included younger brothers Andy and Walter.

-Schmetzer and his wife Kristine have six children between them.
+Schmetzer and his wife Kristine have six children and two grandchildren between them.